Achi-Wu/Rig-Ctrl-Tools/README.md

   * Your group will contain only the first thing you choose
   > Recommend you to use this command before you translate(move) your controller to anywhere

+## Video Guide
+You can watch how to install it on your maya and usage of this code in [this video](https://youtu.be/Oewfj-9AopA)

 ## Contact
 You can contact me on this mail - achiraya.w03@gmail.com